sxyu/Hexane/README.md

 **Overview of reusable JS files:**

 - `signum.js` JS numbers supporting all sorts of computations with significant figures
-- `hexane.eval.js` JS LaTeX evaluator for use with MathQuill.
+- `hexane.eval.js` JS LaTeX math evaluator for use with MathQuill.
 Created with Jison.
 - `hexane.eval.signum.js` Same as above, but does computations with SigNums instead of regular numbers.
 - `hexane.balance.js` Powerful & fast JS equation balancer supporting charges, nested brackets, etc.